 The Town of Salisbury hosts a fireman's muster as part of Salisbury Days!
 Come join the fun with your family and watch the teamwork involved in this New England Tradition!
+As Part of Salisbury Days Celebration, on Sunday, in addition to the Muster event attendees can enjoy:

 "The word “Muster” dates back into the 1400’s in the military, referring to a “gathering of the troops.”
 Firefighting musters in America date back to 1849, when the first one recorded was held in Bath, Maine.
 Five hand powered pumpers competed to see who could pump water the farthest.
 Hand pumpers were also known as hand tubs, and usually included both a small tank and piston pump.Large numbers of people were required to operate them, and many could pump a stream of water over 200 feet.